 Notes

-- Directions for making ahead dough
+- Directions for make ahead dough

-- Directions to freeze the dough
+- How to freeze the dough

-- Pro tips for best Garlic Knots
+- Tips for best Garlic Knots

 - Frequently asked question